 To promote a safe environment for students, our selection and recruitment policy includes all checks on staff and regular volunteers' suitability, including Disclosure and Barring Service checks, as recommended by Hertfordshire County Council in accordance with current legislation.

-We have a Safeguarding Team responsible for Child Protection, which is led by Mr Nigel Barlow, Assistant Headteacher (Designated Senior Person ) and includes Mr Andrew Dobberson, Assistant Headteacher (Deputy Senior DSP), both have received appropriate training for this role.
+We have a Safeguarding Team responsible for Child Protection, which is led by Mr Nigel Barlow, Assistant Headteacher (Designated Senior Person ) and includes Mr Chris Lickfold, Assistant Headteacher and Mrs Heather Golla (Deputy Senior DSP), both have received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receive child protection training on a regular basis.
 In addition, the school has five other staff who are trained DSPs, they are:

 - Mrs Barbara Belmont - School Counsellor